Anuraga7185/jikan_assignment/README.md

--> Added Refresh feature to rerequest data from sever /n -> Added Validation to From Crasing App Due to network unavailability or server not able to respond -> Added Loading Feature till not able to fetch data from server -> Added Back Btn to move back to previous screen
+-> Added Refresh feature to rerequest data from sever

+-> Added Validation to From Crasing App Due to network unavailability or server not able to respond

-Limitation
+-> Added Loading Feature till not able to fetch data from server

+-> Added Back Btn to move back to previous screen

+Limitation:-

 -> No Image Caching

 -> No offline Mode